msharara1998/notion/README.md

 ## Problem

 Learning technical topics (AI, math, engineering) is most effective when you spend time practicing and applying concepts, not formatting notes.
-When you use AI to generate explanations and save them to Notion, manually converting LaTeX equations to Notion's equation blocks is tedious and wastes time you could spend actually learning.
+When you paste AI-generated content with LaTeX equations into Notion, the LaTeX code (`$...$` or `$$...$$`) doesn't render automatically—it appears as plain text.
+You must manually select each equation and convert it to a Notion equation block, which is tedious and wastes time you could spend actually learning.

 ## Solution

 This script automates the conversion.
-Paste AI-generated content with `$...$` or `$$...$$` equations into Notion, run the script, and all equations are converted to proper Notion equation blocks instantly.
+Paste AI-generated content with `$...$` or `$$...$$` equations into Notion, run the script, and all equations are converted to proper Notion equation blocks automatically.
 More time for practice, less time on formatting.

 ## What it does